-The DMIN program is designed for completion in three years, with six years as a maximum.
-After three years in the program, an extension fee will be charged for any additional semester approved for a candidate by the DMIN Committee.
-Travel time and expenses are minimized by starting DMIN tracks at accessible sites in different regions.
-Short-term, intensive formats for seminars are utilized, and two required seminars are scheduled back-to-back in the same locale so the candidates need not be absent from their ministry setting more than ten to twelve days at a time.
+The DMin program is designed for completion in three years, with six years as a maximum.
+After three years in the program, an extension fee will be charged for any additional semester approved for a candidate by the DMin Committee.
+Travel time and expenses are minimized by starting DMin tracks at accessible sites in different regions.
+Short-term, intensive formats for seminars are utilized, and two required seminars are scheduled back-to-back in the same locale so the candidates need not be absent from their ministry setting more than 10-12 days at a time.

-With Golden Gate's DMIN, the candidate is a person, not a number.
-The vocational and cultural diversity of the DMIN candidates provides a rich environment for learning and growth.
-It is hoped that this program will be seriously considered for this next stage in the student's professional development.
+In Gateway's DMin program, the candidate is a person, not a number.
+The vocational and cultural diversity of the DMin candidates provides a rich environment for learning and growth.

-To request an electronic application pack by email, please contact the DMIN Office by emailing dmin@ggbts.edu.
+To request an electronic application packet by email, please contact the Doctor of Ministry Office by emailing dmin@gs.edu.